Actively Moving Forward®, a young adult and college grief support network

-AMF, short for Actively Moving Forward, connects and empowers grieving college students.
-These students support one another with peer-led grief support groups as well as participate in community service events in memory of their loved ones, and by doing so, they raise awareness about the needs of grieving young adults across the country.
+AMF, short for Actively Moving Forward®, is a national support network which connects and empowers grieving young adults.
+These young adults support one another with peer-led grief support groups and are encouraged to participate in community service events in memory of their loved ones.
+By doing so, they raise awareness about the needs of grieving young adults across the country.

 This program is currently actively moving forward, coast-to-coast.

 College grief support is essential for the grieving college student!